kentcdodds/old-kentcdodds.com/content/blog/write-fewer-longer-tests/index.md

 good reason to do so.

-I should note that I wouldn't recommend rendering the same component multiple times in a single test (re-renders are ok if you're testing what happens on prop updates for example).
+I should note that I wouldn't recommend rendering the same component multiple times in a single test block (re-renders are ok if you're testing what happens on prop updates for example).

 **The principle:**